Built a self-serve tool for partners to manage expiring content, cutting manual work and fueling Go1’s path to 5 Billion learners

 Lifecycle Transparency: Introduced content lifecycle visibility so partners could proactively manage retiring content, preventing learner disruption and maintaining compliance continuity.

-Content Evaluation Signals: Incorporated learner ratings and approval indicators.
+Content Evaluation Signals Empowered by AI: Incorporated learner ratings and approval indicators.
 We tested a combination of AI-generated suggestions, AI + content partner curation, and manual feedback loops to determine the most trusted experience for partners.

 Self-Serve Discovery: Enabled Learning Managers to explore multiple course options per topic and select the most relevant content for their library, reducing reliance on Go1 support.